 Faculty Sponsor for the Mobile Programming Club

 There are jobs in other areas of software engineering, but salaries are currently going up fastest for mobile developers.
 The best way to learn a technology is actually apply it.
-Therefore, I helped students launch extracurricular training for developing mobile apps (Android and iOS), and I'm currently the faculty advisor the club.
+Therefore, I helped students launch extracurricular training for developing mobile apps (Android and iOS), and I'm have periodically served as the faculty advisor for the club.

 This competition promotes real-world learning by getting our students to create apps.
 It has three phases: brainstorm app ideas, implement apps in teams, and compete for prizes.
-In future years, the Hackathon will feed teams with commercially viable products into the OSU Business Accelerator.
+In some years, the Hackathon has fed teams with commercially viable products into the OSU Business Accelerator.

 Undergraduates Partnering Toward Innovation Commercialization (UPTIC)

 The best way to guarantee our students jobs would be if they could all create jobs for themselves.
-Thanks to grants from OSU (internal) and NCIIA, we are training computer science students and business students to create startups after they graduate.
-They are creating prototypes as well as business plans, and they are competing for startup capital.
-Some teams might enter the OSU Business Accelerator after graduation.
+Thanks to grants from OSU (internal) and NCIIA, we trained computer science students and business students to create startups after they graduate.
+Teams typically create prototypes as well as business plans, then seek startup capital.
+Read more about one team here.

 - Prizes for the App Challenge Hackathon, Urban Airship 4/14-5/14 (grant: $525, my share: $525)